 Answer: Always use microbiological quality water (type 3).
 Ideally the water should be distilled, de-ionized, or passed through a reverse osmosis system.
 Tap water should not be used because of impurities.

-Answer: The dehydrated medium should be kept at 12-25 C, in tightly closed bottles in a dry well ventilate place protected from direct light.
-The expiry dte is indicated on the package.
+Answer: The dehydrated medium should be kept at 12 to 25 degrees C, in tightly closed bottles, in a dry and well ventilated place, and protected from direct light.
+The expiry date is indicated on the package.

-IF the medium has been autoclaved, it can be stored at 2-8 C for up to 45 days, in a tightly closed bottle in a cool dry place.
+IF the medium has been autoclaved, it can be stored at 2 to 8 degrees C for up to 45 days, in tightly closed bottles and in a cool dry place.

 IF the medium has NOT been autoclaved, it should be used immediately.